bizon/selling-partner-api-sdk/clients/fulfillment-inbound-api-v0/README.md

 # `fulfillment-inbound-api-v0`

-The Selling Partner API for Fulfillment Inbound lets you create applications that create and update inbound shipments of inventory to Amazon&#39;s fulfillment network.
+The Selling Partner API for Fulfillment Inbound lets you create applications that create and update inbound shipments of inventory to Amazon's fulfillment network.

 ## Installing